intel/intel-extension-for-tensorflow/docs/install/experimental/install_for_cpp.md

 # Intel® Extension for TensorFlow* for C++

-This guide shows how to build an Intel® Extension for TensorFlow* CC library from source and how to work with tensorflow_cc to build bindings for C/C++ languages on ubuntu 20.04 (64-bit).
+This guide shows how to build an Intel® Extension for TensorFlow* CC library from source and how to work with tensorflow_cc to build bindings for C/C++ languages on Ubuntu 20.04 (64-bit).

 ## Prepare